Baldpet/visit-corfu/README.md

     * Used for the forms and tables included within the webpages.
 * Bootstap 4/Javascript
     * Used on the mobile header to incorporate a dropdown.
+* Hover.css
+    * Used this to create the hover animation on the desktop navigation bar.

 ## __Testing__